ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 if there is not, the process on the other end of the pipe will just block.
 This improves reliability over slow links.
 ### Antipattern Category
+New:Fixed-communication-rate
 ### Keyword
 slow
 ### Note
+Sometimes there is not enough free buffer to send a message.

 ## Commit #414
 ### Hash